geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/writing-a-roller-coaster-simulation-3.md

 Our simulation works by creating a new state based on the previous state.
 Think of it like this:

-> initial state → evaluate → new state → evaluate → next state → ...
+> initial state → evaluate → new state → evaluate → new state → ...

-To calculate the acceleration along the slope, we now implement the downhill-slope acceleration formula from Chapter 2.
+To calculate the acceleration along the slope, we now implement the downhill-slope acceleration formula from [Chapter 2]({{< ref "/posts/writing-a-roller-coaster-simulation/writing-a-roller-coaster-simulation-2.md" >}}).
 This formula tells us how much of gravity actually acts in the direction of the slope:

 > acceleration = gravity * sin(slopeAngle)